How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Machine Edit

-Computers make pretty strong proofreaders.
+Computers make decent proofreaders.
 Not perfect, of course, but decent.
 They are also speedy compared to human editors.
 For this reason, you should always run your content through a machine editor before passing it along to a human, as you don’t want to waste their time fixing silly mistakes.

-I am a die-hard Grammarly user, which I recommend to anyone who will listen.
+I am a die-hard Grammarly user, which I recommend to anyone.
 I have also used some Hemingway AppOther products are out there, but I am not familiar enough with them to offer specific recommendations.
 WordTune is also great, though it is not really an editor.
 Find one that works for you.

 A couple of suggestions on working with a machine editor: